 Donald Trump is known today as one of the leading businessmen in the United States.
 He is an author, television personality, businessman, and real estate developer.
 How did Donald Trump rise to such successes?
-We at EDUinReview would like to take a minute and exam the educational background of this multi-billionaire that is now the 2018 President of the United States. let’s get to it…
+We at EDUinReview would like to take a minute and exam the education background of this multi-billionaire that is now the 2018 President of the United States. let’s get to it…

 Trump was born on June 14, 1946 in New York.
 He was the fourth of five children in his family.

 Trump attended The Kew-Forest School in Forest Hills, Queens until he was 13 years old.
 Then, after causing some trouble at The Kew-Forest School, his parents transferred him to the New York Military Academy.
 Trump excelled in academics and sports while at NYMA.
 He earned many academic honors, was a member of the varsity football team in 1962, the varsity soccer team in 1963, and the varsity baseball team from 1962-1964.
 He was also the Cadet Captin-S4 (Cadet Battalion Logistics Officer) and lead his school in the Memorial Day parade down Fifth Avenue in 1964.